W1T3H4T/Find-PAN/README.md

 ### Command-line Arguments:

-- **--path** Specify the file system path to scan for PANs.
+- **--path** Specify the file system path to scan for PANs (required when no --tar).
-- **--tar** Specify the tar file path to scan for PANs.
+- **--tar** Specify the tar file path to scan for PANs (required when no --path).
-- **--temp** Specify the temporary directory for extracting files from the tar archive.
+- **--temp** Specify the temporary directory for extracting files from the tar archive (required w/ --tar).
+- **--patterns** Regular expression JSON file.
+Default is 'patterns/find-pan-patterns.json'.
 - **--skip-binary** Avoid scanning binary files (optional).
 - **--log-dir** Specify the directory for log files (optional).
 - **--line-limit** Specify the number of lines to scan per file.
 Default is all data/lines (optional).